FrenchGithubUser/Explore-outdoors/README.md

 # Currently supported sports

-Cliff diving
+Cliff diving, Street workout

 # Sports that will be supported in the future

-Street workout, climbing, skateboarding, surfing, parkour, children playgrounds, and others...
+climbing, skateboarding, surfing, parkour, children playgrounds, and others...

 # Contribute